kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 filesystem but are not meant to be rolled back either (database files, VM images, ...).

-Here we could utilize the snapshotting barrier mentioned above, each directory that stores data to be preserved across rollbacks is it's own subvolume.
+Here we could utilize the snapshotting barrier mentioned above, making each directory that stores data to be preserved across rollbacks its own subvolume.
 This could be e.g. :file:`/var`.
-Further more-fine grained partitioning could be done, e.g. adding separate subvolumes for :file:`/var/log`, :file:`/var/cache` etc.
+Further more fine-grained partitioning could be done, e.g. adding separate subvolumes for :file:`/var/log`, :file:`/var/cache` etc.

-That there are separate subvolumes requires separate actions to take the snapshots (here it gets disconnected from the system root snapshots).
-This needs to be taken care of by system tools, installers together with selection of which directories are highly recommended to be separate subvolumes.
+The fact that there are separate subvolumes requires separate actions to take the snapshots (here, it gets disconnected from the system root snapshots).
+This needs to be taken care of by system tools, installers, together with selection of which directories are highly recommended to be separate subvolumes.

 Mount options